thess/callattendant-wiki/Developer-Guide.md

 ## Software Project Setup
 ### Clone (or download) the Repository

 You need a copy of this repository placed in a folder on your pi, e.g., `/pi/home/callattendant`.
+You can use a different folder if you want (I prefer `/home/pi/src/callattendant`).
+These instructions use the home folder just to keep them simple.

 You can either clone this repository, or [download a zip file](https://github.com/emxsys/callattendant/archive/master.zip), or download a specific release from [Releases](https://github.com/emxsys/callattendant/releases).

 ##### Clone with Git

-Here's how clone the repository with `git` into your home folder:
+Here's how clone the repository with `git` into your home folder.

 Using HTTPS
 ```bash